Dallas: Media

 Over 101 radio stations operate within range of Dallas.
 The city of Dallas operates WRR 101.1 FM, the area's main classical music station, from city offices in Fair Park.
 Its original sister station, licensed as WRR-AM in 1921, is the oldest commercially operated radio station in Texas and the second-oldest in the United States, after KDKA (AM) in Pittsburgh.
+KKDA-FM (K104), an urban contemporary station, and KRNB (Smooth R&B 105.7), an urban adult contemporary station, are owned independently by Service Broadcasting Corporation.

 Because of the city's central geographical position and lack of nearby mountainous terrain, high-power class A medium-wave stations KRLD and WBAP can broadcast as far as southern Canada at night and can be used for emergency messages when broadcasting is down in other major metropolitan areas in the United States.

 Slavic Voice of America media group serves Russian-speaking Americans out of Dallas.
 Hispanic Broadcasting Corporation (HBC), the largest company in the Spanish-language radio station business, is based in Dallas.
 In 2003, HBC was acquired by Univision and became Univision Radio Inc., but the radio company remains headquartered in the city.

 Infrastructure

 Public safety

 The Dallas Police Department provides most policing in Dallas.
-The Dallas chief of police is Eddie Garcia.
+The Dallas interim chief of police is Michael Igo.
 The police headquarters are in the Cedars neighborhood of southern Dallas.

-Fire protection and emergency medical services in the city are provided by the Dallas Fire-Rescue Department.
+Emergency medical services and fire protection in the city are provided by the Dallas Fire-Rescue Department.
 The Dallas Fire & Rescue chief is Dominique Artis.
 The department operates the Dallas Firefighter's Museum built in 1907 along Parry Avenue near Fair Park.
 Dallas's oldest remaining fire station building still stands at the corner of McKinney Ave. and Leonard and was built in 1892.
 It was the home of Engine Co.
 Number 1, and is now a picture framing shop.